 Creative copy is inspiring to read and has a voice that makes a brand stand up and stand out.
 But it’s about more than having a way with words.
 It’s about being original with an idea and tapping into people’s hearts and heads.
 It’s about having a headline that makes people look twice and copy that makes people want to read end to end.

-In the days portrayed in ‘Mad Men’, copywriters would sit on one floor of a building and pen their bon mots and persuasive punches then send them off to the art department to do their visual wizardry.
+In the days portrayed in ‘Mad Men’, copywriters would sit on one floor of a building and pen their persuasive punches then send them to the art department to do their visual wizardry.

 As much as I love designers, in my experience they tend to work separately to a copywriter.
 Designers will bring the look to life whereas an art director will work with a copywriter and bring the idea to life.
 As Jim Durfee said, ‘A strong idea, simply presented, is far more effective than a weak idea strongly presented.’